Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ### coding Approach:

-**we use recursive approach to solve this problem where we build left side of the tree recursively (we get the left subtree during each recursion call) and once we reach the -1 we return the null and shift to right subtree (we get the right subtree during each recursion call)**
+**we use recursive backtracking approach to solve this problem where we build left side of the tree recursively once we we reach the null or assign 2 child node we backtrack to parent node**

 1. create the new Node class to represent the each node of tree
 ```java